lintsinghua/XCodeReviewer/README_EN.md

 Perfect for quick deployment and testing without a server, with global CDN acceleration.

+#### 🌐 Online Demo

+No deployment needed, access the online demo directly: **[https://xcodereviewer-preview.vercel.app](https://xcodereviewer-preview.vercel.app)**

+- ✅ Ready to use out of the box, no configuration needed
+- ✅ Data stored locally in browser
+- ✅ All core features supported

 #### Method 1: One-Click Deploy Button (Recommended) ⭐

 Click the button below to deploy directly to Vercel: